Refinements of Barndorff-Nielsen and Shephard model: an analysis of crude oil price with machine learning: Data analysis

 \begin{enumerate} \item[(A)] A \emph{neural network with two hidden layers} (with activations $\tanh$ and $\text{ReLU}$) and an output layer (with a $\text{softmax}$ activation function).
 For simplicity we approximate $\theta$ in \eqref{2new} with 0 (``no big jump") and 1 (``big jump").
 For this approximation, we take $\theta=1$ if the output probability for the $\text{softmax}$ activation function corresponding to $\theta=1$ is more than $0.3$. \item[(B)] \emph{Long short-term memory} (LSTM) along with the neural network described in (A).
 LSTM is an artificial recurrent neural network (RNN) architecture that is implemented to avoid the \emph{vanishing gradient problem}.
 The \emph{vanishing gradient problem} is especially prominent when a vanilla RNN, constructed from regular neural network nodes, is implemented to model dependencies between time series values that are separated by a significant number of days.
 LSTM has in-built feedback connections that make it appropriately implementable for a financial time series.
 A common LSTM unit is composed of a cell, an input gate, an output gate, and a forget gate.
 The cell retains values over arbitrary time intervals and the other three gates regulate the flow of information into and out of the cell. \item[(C)] \emph{LSTM along with a batch normalizer} (BN) and the neural network described in (A).
 A \emph{batch normalizer} standardizes and rescales the output of a given layer in the deep network.
 To increase the stability of a neural network, batch normalization normalizes the output of a previous activation layer by subtracting the batch mean and dividing by the batch standard deviation.
 It also reduces the amount the hidden unit values shift around (i.e., its \emph{covariance shift}).
 This process centers all the inputs around zero.
 This way, there is not much change in each layer input.
 Consequently, layers in the network can learn from the back-propagation simultaneously, without waiting for the previous layer to learn.
 This speeds up the training of networks. \end{enumerate}

+Note that, once the value of $\theta$ is obtained from the training data, we use this value for the refined BN-S model (in \eqref{2new} and \eqref{4new}).
+In particular, we use this \emph{deterministic} $\theta$ value for the testing data.
+In addition to that, this \emph{deterministic} value of $\theta$ can be used for prediction using the refined BN-S model.

 For the following tables (Table 2 through Table 13), we provide classification reports for various machine learning algorithms.
 For the testing data, \emph{true positive}, \emph{true negative}, \emph{false positive}, and \emph{false negative} are denoted as TP, TN, FP, and FN, respectively.
+In the context of this study, ``TP" and ``TN" are the cases when the model correctly predicts $\theta=1$, and $\theta=0$, respectively.
+Also, in the context of this study, ``FP" is the case when $\theta=0$ is predicted as $\theta=1$; and ``FN" is the case when $\theta=1$ is predicted as $\theta=0$.
 The following measurements are standard:

 The \emph{f1-score} gives the harmonic mean of precision and recall.
 The scores corresponding to every class gives the accuracy of the classifier in classifying the data points in that particular class compared to all other classes.
 The \emph{support} is the number of samples of the true response that lie in that class.